Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 First it calls a function that returns some URI encoded cipher text.
 It then takes that cipher text and decodes it with the key `PMLUEC` using a repeating-key XOR decryption scheme.
 Next it takes the plain text string, and splits it along a delimiter to get all of the properties into a list.

 The end of this function is fairly interesting, if you were to start replacing all the `Y833.S0l()` function calls with the element in the argument, all the replacements will be wrong.
-The function initially defined in `retrieve_property` shifts and removes some entries based on the index passed into `W1O` and a value incremented every function call.
-If the function is not called with the indexes 31, 9, 32, 16, 38, 17, 27, 19 sequentially, the function will fail to position all properties correctly.
+The function initially defined in `retrieve_property` shifts and removes some entries based on the index passed into `W1O` and a value gets incremented every function call.
+If the function is not called with the indexes 31, 9, 32, 16, 38, 17, 27, 19 sequentially, the function will fail to reposition all properties correctly.

-When I first saw this, I thought I would have to track down where the function was called the first time and get the value that it returns so I could replace the function call with the actual property.
-But thankfully, a little further down the file, an obfuscated function calls `Y833.S0l()` in sequence properly.
+When I first saw this, I thought I would have to track down where the function was called the first x amount of times and get the value that it returns so I could replace the function call with the actual property.
+But thankfully, a little further down the file, another obfuscated function calls `Y833.S0l()` with the proper sequence.

 #### Streamlining
 To streamline the process of decoding the properties, I wrote a function that allows me to automatically decode, find the delimiter, split it along the delimiter into an array, and finally unshift the array to retrieve the full properties list: